anchann/angularjs-typescript-e2e/README.md

 * To get both unit and e2e tests running the way I like them, I tweaked both the karma configs and the testing related Grunt tasks.
+* config system included
+* caching of partials
+* build success verification
+* revving working will all our use cases

 ## Features worth noting